OfficeDev/open-xml-docs/docs/how-to-add-custom-ui-to-a-spreadsheet-document.md

 # Add custom UI to a spreadsheet document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically add custom UI, modifying the ribbon, to an Microsoft Excel 2010 or Microsoft Excel 2013 worksheet.
 It contains an example **AddCustomUI** method to illustrate this task.

 To use the sample code in this topic, you must install the [Open XML SDK 2.0](https://www.microsoft.com/download/en/details.aspx?displaylang=en&id=5124).
-You must explicitly reference the following assemblies in your project:
+Explicitly reference the following assemblies in your project:

 - WindowsBase
 - DocumentFormat.OpenXml (installed by the Open XML SDK)

 You must also use the following **using** directives or **Imports** statements to compile the code in this topic.

 ```csharp
     using DocumentFormat.OpenXml.Office.CustomUI;